Texas Renewable Energy FAQs

 Solar power is still small in Texas, providing only 1.5% of electricity, but growing fast.
 ERCOT estimates that the installed solar capacity will surpass 5 GW by the end of 2020, and 13 GW by the end of 2021.
 There are several solar projects above 100 MW in the pipeline, and a few are above 1,000 MW (1 GW).

-As of July 2020, the City of Houston uses solar and wind power for 100% of its operations, including airports and wastewater treatment plants.
+The City of Houston uses solar and wind power for 100% of its operations, including airports and wastewater treatment plants.